rachieg2/final_project/README.md

    1. `bash`
    2. If you haven't run the shell script before, you need to change the file permissions to make it an executable.
 Run this command to do so: `chmod +x run_docker.sh`.
    3. Run the shell script: `./run_docker.sh`.
+   4. If step 3 fails, you may need to make `run_docker.sh` friendly with Ubuntu.
+If so, run the following commands: `sudo apt-get update`, `sudo apt-get install dos2unix`, `dos2unix run_docker.sh`.
+Now, repeat step 3.

 Your container will now be running `R`.
 If you want open the `RStudio` server, navigate to [localhost:8787](localhost:8787) in your browser with username `rstudio` and password `password`.
 You can easily stop the container by sending the kill signal, CTRL + C, into the `bash` terminal.